 || Comments, if available, else Long Name, otherwise Short Name

-|| The nth line of the Comments field.
+|| The nth line of the Comments label row cell.

-|| The nth user-defined parameter. @LD1 is equivalent as @LD.
+|| The nth user-defined parameter.
+Note that n is optional and that @LD1 = @LD.

-|| The user-defined parameter with the specified name.
+|| The user-defined parameter of specified name.

 || Long Name (if not available then Short Name) and Units (if present).
 Equivalent to @U.